DivineKnightGaming/SimpleGameSite/README.md

 - Add More Social Media Options.
 I am open for suggestions on commonly used social media platforms.
 - Include consistently sized social media icons
 - Add more css options for the various information blocks
-- Add the option for a slideshow style screeshot display block.
+- Add the option for a slideshow style screenshot display block.